-Energy healing, yoga and meditation all work directly with the nervous system and the mind to do just that.
+Energy healing and meditation are two powerful modalities that work directly with the nervous system and the mind to bring about deeper lasting healing.

-Another profound way to manage stress and anxiety is to give yourself an opportunity to disconnect from tech!
+Another profound way to manage stress and anxiety these days is to give yourself an opportunity to disconnect from tech!

-The ancient practices of Yoga and Meditation are two more widely practiced alternatives to “mainstream” treatments for panic attacks, anxiety and stress.
-They teach us how to interact with the nervous system through breath and awareness, so that over time we can soothe and strengthen the nervous system.
-They also work with emotions, mental images, thoughts, and relationships, seeing them all as part of an integrated whole.
-Controlling the body and breath while opening the mind to allow and accept whatever arises sends messages of steadiness and balance to the emotions and nervous system, even as normally disturbing or triggering images may arise, for example.
+In TM we allow and accept whatever arises.
+This practice sends messages of steadiness and balance to the emotions and nervous system, even as normally disturbing or triggering images may arise, for example.
 This neutral reaction allows the time and space needed to process or let the image pass through.

 Disconnect from Tech